ammaciel/lucC/README.md

 Classification method can be found using package dtwSat at <a href="https://github.com/vwmaus/dtwSat">https://github.com/vwmaus/dtwSat</a>

-Tools to satellite image time series analysis can be found using package sits at <a href="https://github.com/gilbertocamara/sits">https://github.com/gilbertocamara/sits</a>
+Tools to Satellite Image Time Series analysis can be found using package sits at <a href="https://github.com/gilbertocamara/sits">https://github.com/gilbertocamara/sits</a>

 <h3>Prerequisites: </h3>